-Jewish Veg takes a stand against the cruel practice of kaporos.
+Jewish Veg takes a stand against the cruel practice of using chickens as kaporos.

 The ritual of kaporos is not discussed in the Torah or the Talmud.
 In the ninth century, a handful of Jewish scholars claimed that since the Hebrew word gever means both “man” and “rooster,” punishment of the bird could be substituted for that of a human.